BKWLD/decoy/README.md

 - Cloning of content, even across servers
 - Localization
 - Organized key-value pair type data as [Elements](elements)
+- Drag and drop ordering of data in list views
 - All configuration stored in the filesystem to keep your team in sync via Git (or whatever VCS)